Fix: pip error: no such option: --break-system-packages

 Why This Happens

 When you try pip install <package>, you get externally-managed-environment.
-The fix is supposed to be --break-system-packages — but this flag only exists in pip 23.0.1 and later.
-If your pip is older, the flag is not recognized.
+The fix suggested in the error text is --break-system-packages — but this flag only exists in pip 23.0.1 and later.
+If your pip is older, the flag is not recognized and you get no such option: --break-system-packages.
+The cruel twist is that PEP 668 enforcement and --break-system-packages support shipped on slightly different timelines per distro, so you can end up on a system that enforces the policy but ships a pip that does not know how to bypass it.

 Common scenarios: